Jax-Core/Plainext/README.md

 ![Plainext](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/i/97bfd084-7ef0-496f-a835-3c41f482d38c/dekwcwx-dfac412b-5482-45b9-a4ce-6e080072c9c2.png)

-Plainext is a highly customizable audio visualizer that includes a plethora of pre-built layouts and over 40+ options to experiment with, as well as an additional 3D overlay module for creating layering effects.
-And, as one of the developers, deathcrafter, put it, **"It does a lot more than what the screenshot shows."**
+Plainext is a Rainmeter skin that shows system's stats in real time and is made with strings only.
+It is fully customizable and rescalable, you can even choose from aligning left or right!

 ## Features

-* 40+ Customization Options
+* Two Alignment Options
-* Numerous Built-in Styles
-* Live bar transparency
-* Built-in layering tools
-* Audio detection and many more..
+* Real-time System Monitor
+* Customizable Text

 ## Getting Started